Administrative Assistant: Job Description & Duties

 2. Bring a Portfolio of Your Work

 A portfolio isn’t just for designers.
-Create a simple digital or printed portfolio showcasing examples of reports, presentations, or projects you’ve worked on as an office administrative assistant.
+Create a simple digital or printed portfolio showcasing examples of reports, presentations, or projects you’ve worked on as an administrative assistant.
 Highlight any process improvements you initiated, like streamlining scheduling or enhancing filing systems.
 This tangible evidence of your administrative experience can make a strong impression.

 3. Follow Up with a Personalized Thank-You Note